 However, the charity does not believe in merely asking for funding - the charity has pursued of policy of raising funds itself for biomedical research in order to fund research at top UK institutes.

-Our conferences and colloquiums were organised from the beginning in order to provide a platform for research and a means of facilitating education about ME.
+Our international conferences and colloquiums were organised from the beginning in order to provide a platform for research and a means of facilitating education about ME.
+They have now become a major factor in facilitating and enhancing international collaboration between researchers.

 In order to bring the best education and research to bear on ME and to find and facilitate the best strategy of research into this disease the charity welcomes support for our work.

-Our efforts are focused on setting up a UK/European Centre of Excellence for ME which will provide proper examinations and diagnosis for ME patients and a coordinated strategy of biomedical research into ME in order to find treatment(s) and cure(s).
+Our efforts are focused on setting up a UK/European Centre of Excellence for ME which will provide a European hub providing correct examinations and diagnosis for ME patients and a coordinated strategy of high-quality biomedical research into ME.